openSUSE/news-o-o/_posts/2010-04-19-people-of-opensuse-andrew-wafaa.markdown

-To be honest I struggle to pick out particular moments, I've had and continue to have a blast.Â  I really enjoyed going to the SUSE offices in Nuremberg for HackWeek II, where I did a few video interviews with people.Â  Going to the likes of FOSDEM is great, meeting people from all over the globe and catching up.Â  I think the best bit from my involvement in openSUSE is either going to events or logging on online and getting a good honest warm greeting from people.Â  I think from a historical point of view, my involvement with the first elected Board stands out a bit - it's kind of nice to reminisce and say "I had a part to play in that".
+To be honest I struggle to pick out particular moments, I've had and continue to have a blast.
+I really enjoyed going to the SUSE offices in Nuremberg for HackWeek II, where I did a few video interviews with people.
+Going to the likes of FOSDEM is great, meeting people from all over the globe and catching up.
+I think the best bit from my involvement in openSUSE is either going to events or logging on online and getting a good honest warm greeting from people.
+I think from a historical point of view, my involvement with the first elected Board stands out a bit - it's kind of nice to reminisce and say "I had a part to play in that".